bhainesva/bazel_typescript_closure_sample/GUIDE.md

 Expose `tsconfig.json` in [`BUILD.bazel`](BUILD).
 Add targets for compiling sources and running the prod/dev server.
 See that file for more information.

+Update package.json with scripts to run prod/dev servers.